Planetary Design French Press Review

-The Planetary Designs French Press is a bomb-proof, insulated press perfect for those mornings when you need to caffeinate the whole squad.
-This rad little buddy is available in 20, 32, and 48-ounces, and it features a patented dual-filter that completely stops extraction once pressed.
+The Planetary Designs French Press is a durable, insulated press perfect for those mornings when you need to caffeinate the whole squad.
+It is available in 20, 32, and 48-ounces and features a patented dual-filter that stops extraction once pressed.
 The days of mucky sludge at the bottom of your cup are gone for good.

 With a dual-filter that presses away everything that shouldn't be in your final cup and an insulated body to keep everything toasty warm, it's no wonder the Planetary Designs French Press scored decently well in this metric.

 Historically, coffee snobs and professionals have looked down on the humble French press because coffee continues to brew unless you pour everything out after brewing, which leaves you with an over-extracted and bitter pot.
 On top of that, the final pour is always thick with unsavory sludge and particulates.
 Not any more.
 You don't have to settle for undrinkable sludge ever again.
 If you love French press coffee for its ease of brewing and its well-balanced flavor, treat yourself to an expertly designed press from Planetary Designs.